 Oftentimes, a child who has committed a delinquent act or that is charged with a crime may be given a civil citation if it is a first-time misdemeanor offense.
 They may also be released to a probation office, diversion program, or a Juvenile Assessment Center (JAC) where they are risk assessed by a Juvenile Probation Officer.
 It is at a Juvenile Probation Officer’s discretion to make recommendations with the State Attorney on the proper course of action.

-Florida Juvenile Detention Hearing
+Juvenile Detention Hearing

 If a child in Florida is held in a detention center after an evaluation by a Juvenile Probation Officer, the court must hold a detention hearing within 24 hours.
 This hearing will determine why a child is being detained and for how long.
 Typically, a child should not be held in a detention center for more than 21 days.

-Florida Juvenile Arraignment Hearing
+Juvenile Arraignment Hearing

-Florida Juvenile Adjudicatory Hearing
+Juvenile Adjudicatory Hearing

 In Florida, an adjudicatory hearing for a juvenile is conducted with a judge and no jury.
 In this hearing, the state has the burden of proof to confirm the allegations in the petition for delinquency beyond a reasonable doubt.
 While a child can testify on their own behalf, this is never recommended.
-If the court finds the child has in fact violated the law, the child can be adjudicated guilty or sentenced to a withhold of adjudication of guilt.
+If the court finds the child has, in fact, violated the law, the child can be adjudicated guilty or sentenced to a withhold of adjudication of guilt.
 If the court withholds the adjudication on a child, they will not be convicted of a crime even though they may be guilty.

 Florida Juvenile Disposition Hearing

 The arrest of your child can be both scary and heartbreaking.
 Both you and your child are now about to enter the complex juvenile delinquency system in Florida.
-It is important to remember that juvenile records in Florida are not confidential and schools or employers will have access to them for the remainder of the child’s life.
-It is important to contact an experienced juvenile defense attorney in Palm Beach or Broward Counties to protect your child’s rights.
-The Law Offices of Matthew Konecky has drawn on 18 years of criminal defense experience providing you and your child with a clear explanation of the law and expert representation.
-If your child was arrested for a crime in Florida, contact us or call us at (561) 671-5995 today.
+It is important to remember that juvenile records in Florida are not confidential, and schools or employers will have access to them for the remainder of the child’s life.
+It is important to contact an experienced juvenile defense lawyer in Palm Beach Gardens to protect your child’s rights.